GRTLCollaboration/GRChombo/README.md

 # GRChombo
-GRChombo is a new open-source code for numerical general relativity simulations.
+GRChombo is an open-source code for numerical general relativity simulations.
 It is developed and maintained by a collaboration of numerical relativists with a wide range of research interests, from early universe cosmology to astrophysics and mathematical general relativity, and has been used in many papers since its